 What is End of Life Care?

 Has the doctor discussed any of their options with them?
-It may help to talk to family and friends about the options and let them know your wishes and preferences on how your parent reaches the end of their life.
+It may help to talk to family and friends and let the medical team know the wishes and preferences on how your parent reaches the end of their life.

-But first you may need to ask the professionals some questions of your own so you fully understand.
-It can be difficult to know what type of questions to ask and what you need to know in order to help the end of life planning and care for you elderly parent.
-You may wish to ask about the following:
+First you may need to ask the professionals some questions of your own so you fully understand.
+It can be difficult to ask and what you need to know in order to help but you may wish to ask about the following:

-- The type of support and care available to your elderly parent.
+- The type of support and care available.

 - Who will be responsible for your relatives end of life planning and care.

-- Who you can ask for help and emotional support for yourself, family members and your elderly parent in this situation.
+- Who you can ask for help and support for yourself, family members and your elderly parent.

-It might be worth having conversations with your elderly relative to determine their knowledge and understanding of their illness.
-They have a right to know, but if you, the carer and other family members wish to keep this private it is your choice but they will be told by their doctors.
-If your elderly parent does understand what is happening to them and want to have a say in their end of life planning and the care they receive then sit down with them to discuss their options.
+If you haven’t already, and if you can, try to determine your parents knowledge about and understanding of their illness.
+They have a right to know of course, but if you, a carer and other family members wish to keep it from them it is your choice – but they will be told by their doctors.

 - Choose an appropriate time and place where you know you won’t be disturbed or rushed to make decisions in discussing end of life planning and care.